-If you’re like most people, you’re reading this sitting at a PC running Windows.
+If you’re like most people, you’re reading this sitting on a PC running Windows.
 However, you’ve probably heard of Macs and Linux.
 Or maybe you’re a Mac or Linux user.
 Which of these three systems is the best one for you?
 This article helps you decide on Wide Info.

 A PC running Microsoft Windows?